Estimated reading time: 17 minutes

 That’s one of the most critical questions of all.
 It’s essentially a contract between you and a company that the company agrees that if you pass away within a given timeframe, they will pay out this entire amount to whoever you choose.

-Its significance is trying to offset the financial burden for your loved ones if something were to happen to you.
+Its significance is trying to offset the financial burden for your loved ones if something happens to you.

-The emotional pains are always going to be there but taking away that financial distress changes the course of somebody’s life.
+The emotional pains will always be there but taking away that financial distress changes the course of somebody’s life.
 And that’s why life insurance exists.

 No one expects to pass away before their time, so it’s always a sad story.